 The phrase “running rich” is familiar to most drivers.
 Admittedly, a lot of us merely understand that it’s bad and have no idea what it means.
-When we start our car, a number of things happen.
-How effectively these reactions occur determines how “rich” your automobile runs; if your car runs rich, your engine is having a problem.engine is running rich
+When we start our car, several things happen.
+How effectively these reactions occur determines how “rich” your car runs; if your car runs rich, your engine is having a problem.

 A car that runs rich has several drawbacks, including increased fuel costs, a worse driving experience, and a negative impact on the environment.
-No one desires that.
-Well, in this article, we’ll give a well-detailed explanation of engine running rich, addressing the answers to the following questions:
+Well, in this reading, I’ll be exploring what a running Rich engine is, its causes and symptoms, and how to fix it.

 Contents